 When Ancestry launched their U.S. Wills and Probate collection, the first thing I did was search for a will that I knew existed (and that I already had a copy of).
 Why?
 Because I wanted to see how the search worked and how the results came back.
 Having an idea in mind of what I should see helped me get familiar with how they were giving me information.

 If the database you’re using doesn’t have something that you know exists, search for a common name.
 I’ve searched for John Smith and John Johnson more times than I can count.
 (Then again, my 3rd-great-grandfather was John Johnson, so I have a good reason to look for that name!)

 Searching for a common name should give you plenty of results to get a feel for how the database works.
-I searched for John Smith in FamilySearch’s “Michigan Births, 1867-1902” and got almost 4,000 results.
-What I see from scrolling through the results is that the mother’s maiden name usually isn’t included.
-If I’m trying to narrow down results using mother’s maiden name as a criteria, it isn’t going to work well.
+I searched for John Smith in FamilySearch’s "Michigan Births, 1867-1902" and got almost 4,000 results.
+What I see from scrolling through the results is that the mother's surname is usually her married name, not her maiden name.
+If I’m trying to narrow down results by using mother’s maiden name as a criteria, it isn’t going to work well.

 I also like to see how first names come back.
 When I do a search for the first name Thomas, do the results include “Thos.”?
 If not, I need to do a separate search for that abbreviation (or see if I can search for just Tho or Tho*.)